-This may not seem like a lot, but most people don't lose the weight they gain over the holidays.
-For this reason, holiday weight gain is one of the biggest contributors to total yearly weight gain for many people.
+This may not seem like a lot, but most people don't lose this extra baggage.
+Therefore, holidays — no matter the time of year — may be one of the biggest contributors to your total annual weight gain.

 Here are 20 tips to help you avoid weight gain during the holiday season.

 Doing some type of physical activity with your family may prove beneficial for weight control.
-Even something as simple as a family walk can provide benefits, as it will get your mind off food and allow you to bond with your loved ones.
+Even something as simple as a family walk can get your mind off food and allow you to bond with your loved ones.

 During the holiday season, unhealthy snacks like cookies and other goodies tend to be available for you to take as you please.

 At home, this problem can be solved by keeping treats out of sight.
-However, that strategy is more difficult to avoid in situations that you cannot control, such as your workplace or a family dinner party.
+However, that strategy is more difficult to avoid in situations that you cannot control, such as at your workplace or a family party.

 However, if you are hungry and need a snack, opt for real foods.
-Fruits, vegetables, nuts and seeds are filling snacks that don't contain added sugars or unhealthy fats, both of which can lead to weight gain.
+Fruits, vegetables, nuts, and seeds are filling snacks that don't contain added sugars or unhealthy fats — both of which can lead to weight gain.

 To determine an appropriate portion size, read food labels and the recommended serving sizes listed on recipes.
 If you can’t do either, use your best judgment to fill your plate with a reasonable amount of food.

 It can also be helpful to take a few deep breaths before you start eating.
 This can induce relaxation and help you keep your full attention on your plate, rather than your to-do list.

-The reason behind this is that sleep restriction may increase your hunger hormone levels, ultimately leading to higher calorie intake.
+Sleep restriction may increase your hunger hormone levels, ultimately leading to higher calorie intake.

 Keeping up with the demands of the holidays can be stressful.

-Additionally, a stressful lifestyle may cause more cravings for junk food (16).
+Additionally, a stressful lifestyle may cause more cravings for junk food ().

-In fact, eating protein with meals may automatically reduce calorie intake by reducing hunger and appetite (20).
+In fact, eating protein with meals may automatically reduce calorie intake by reducing hunger and appetite ().